alltuner/blogtuner/README.md

 BlogTuner is a ridiculously simple static blog generator that converts Markdown files to HTML with zero fuss.
 No complex configurations, no steep learning curves—just write and publish.

+## Demo

+BlogTuner is being used on [davidpoblador.com/blog](https://davidpoblador.com/blog), if you want to get an idea!

 ## ✨ Features

 - **Dead Simple**: Convert Markdown to HTML—that's it